GMNO and related hypergraph embeddings

 Suppose that G is a graph or hypergraph with unlabeled vertex set V. Let K denote the division algebra of the real numbers, complex numbers, or quaternions.
 Our goal is to be able to construct a function f:V\rightarrow K^d for some d where machine learning models can more easily work with f(v) for v\in V than directly with the elements v\in V.

 Suppose that V is a set which we shall call a vertex set.
 Let S be a collection of functions s where \text{Dom}(s)\subseteq V and where s(v)\in \mathbb{R} for v\in V. Let w:S\rightarrow[0,1] be a function such that \sum_{s\in S}w(s)=1.
 Let m:V\rightarrow(0,\infty) be a function which we shall call a multiplicity function (or you can call m the vertex weight function).
-The function w should be considered as a sort of generalized weighted hypergraph structure on the vertex set V.
+The function w shall be called a generalized weighted hypergraph structure on the vertex set V.

 If f:V\rightarrow K^d, then define the fitness of f with respect to m,w by